-To select your investment direction elections, go to Colleague Connect (https://colleagueconnect.mmc.com), click Career & Rewards and select ibenefitcenter under Resources or call the EMPLOYEE SERVICE CENTER at +1 866 374 2662.
+To select your investment direction elections for future contributions, go to Colleague Connect (https://colleagueconnect.mmc.com), click Career & Rewards and select ibenefitcenter under Resources or call the EMPLOYEE SERVICE CENTER at +1 866 374 2662.

-Transactions involving selecting or changing investment directions for future Company contributions and future Company matching contributions must be entered by 4 p.m.
+Transactions involving selecting or changing investment directions for future employee contributions and future Company matching contributions must be entered by 4 p.m.
 Eastern time one day prior to the pay date.